Political action committee: Overview

 In its 2010 case Citizens United v.
 FEC, the Supreme Court of the United States enjoined enforcement of sections of the Campaign Reform Act of 2002 (also known as the McCain–Feingold Act) that had prohibited corporate and union political independent expenditures in political campaigns.
-Citizens United declared it was unconstitutional to prohibit corporations and unions from spending from their general treasuries to promote candidates or from contributing to PACs.
+Citizens United declared it was unconstitutional to prohibit corporations and unions from using general treasury funds to make independent expenditures in candidate elections.
 It left intact these laws' prohibitions on corporations or unions contributing directly to a candidate or candidate committee.

 History

 The political action committee emerged from the labor movement of 1943.
 The first PAC was the CIO-PAC, formed in July 1943 under CIO president Philip Murray and headed by Sidney Hillman.
 It was established after the U.S. Congress prohibited unions from giving direct contributions to political candidates.
 This restriction was initially imposed in 1907 on corporations through the Tillman Act.
 The Smith–Connally Act extended its coverage to labor unions in 1943.
 A series of campaign reform laws enacted during the 1970s facilitated the growth of PACs after these laws allowed corporations, trade associations, and labor unions to form PACs.
 In 1971 the Federal Election Campaign Act (FECA) created rules for disclosure, which made it so all donations received by PACs must go through a central committee maintained by said PAC.
-Furthermore, it required PACs to file regular reports with the Federal Election Commission(FEC) disclosing anyone who has donated at least $200.
+Furthermore, it required PACs to file regular reports with the Federal Election Commission (FEC) disclosing anyone who has donated at least $200.
 The Supreme Court has declared unconstitutional limits imposed on PACs by the legislature under First Amendment grounds in many cases, starting with Buckley v.
 Valeo.

 Throughout the past 30 years, campaign donations from PACs have been increasingly growing, with $333 million being raised in 1990 to $482 million in 2022.
 Even with the major growth, PAC contributions only made up 23% of the money raised by House candidates and only 10% for senate candidates, despite media coverage which tends to exaggerate contributions.